forestgrape/coronavirus/10_vaccines/safety_questions.md

 > This section is partly subjective.
 My knowledge of adenoviruses and how transfected RNA works and what it can cause is very limited.
 However, I am not sure whether anybody understands RNA.
 RNA can do a lot.
 In public discussions about 'mRNA' vaccine safety, views, outdated for decades are widespread e.g. that RNA is always degraded fast and its only used to message protein-encodings:
 > * RNA is always degraded fast?
 This is *wrong*.
 > * RNA is  just a messenger for protein translation?
-A few percentage true, since a tiny fraction of all RNA is indeed used to message proteins.
+Not completely wrong, since a small fraction of all RNA is indeed used to message proteins.

 > I am thankful to be informed when and which of the points below are wrong or the safety regarding them is known.

-> __entire page is in work and to be checked__
+> __entire page is in work__

 * [Summary](#summary)